forcedotcom/lwc-dev-server/CONTRIBUTING.md

 `ERROR webdriver: Request failed due to unknown error: Cannot define class using reflection`

--   If you see the above error when running integration tests, you will need to change your java version prior to executing integration tests.
-To do this, you'll want to find your java 8 jdk (which should be installed by blt).
+-   If you see the above error when running integration tests, you will need to change your Java version prior to executing integration tests.
+To do this, you'll want to find your Java 8 jdk (which should be installed by BLT).
--   From the command line, run the following (using your java 8 jdk installation path if it's different): `export JAVA_HOME=/Library/Java/JavaVirtualMachines/sfdc-openjdk1.8.0_172.jdk/Contents/Home`
+-   From the command line, run the following (using your Java 8 jdk installation path if it's different): `export JAVA_HOME=/Library/Java/JavaVirtualMachines/sfdc-openjdk1.8.0_172.jdk/Contents/Home`

 `Error: Selenium server did not start.
 Another Selenium process may already be running or your java version may be out of date.`

--   This is an indicator that one of the previous java processes may still be running.
+-   This is an indicator that one of the previous Java processes may still be running.
 -   Run `killall java` and relaunch the integration test again.

 #### Environments